ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

 hdf5_to_txt.py - Convert a storm-analysis HDF5 file to a comma separated text file.

+merge_hdf5.py - Merge two or more (tracked) HDF5 files into a single file.

 mortensen.py - Calculate X/Y localization accuracy Cramer-Rao bound as in Mortensen, Nature Methods, 2010.